 The Caribbean has some of the top beaches in the world.
 See below our list for the best beaches to drop your anchor or tie your boat to a mooring buoy and have the best beach vacation in the Caribbean.
-We have updated and expanded our Top 10 list as this is one of those difficult tasks with no right or wrong.
+We have updated and expanded our Top 10 list as this is one of those complex tasks with no right or wrong.
 They are all equally gorgeous.

 The Baths are on the southwestern shore of Virgin Gorda.
 If you have seen pictures of white sand beaches with huge boulders, this is their location, and you should see them with your own eyes as they are even more beautiful in real life.
 They are a unique Virgin Gorda beach and part of the BVI National Park.
 The huge granite boulders form small grottoes and pools in between the white sandy beaches.
 Try snorkelling in the Baths through the caves and rocks in the crystal-clear waters, as it will be an excellent experience.
 If you plan to drop your anchor here overnight, pay attention to overnight waves, which are common.